iGardening Logo Large Transparent Background

 Pruning is vital for maintaining the health and appearance of mophead hydrangeas.
 The ideal time to prune is late winter to early spring, just before new growth begins.
 Early pruning helps prevent winter damage and stimulates robust new growth.

-Start your pruning by cutting back the flowered stems to a strong pair of buds.
+You can start your pruning by cutting the flowered stems to a strong pair of buds.
 This encourages the formation of larger, more vigorous flower heads in the upcoming season.
-Take out any misplaced or diseased shoots to maintain an open, airy structure that promotes good airflow.
+Remove any misplaced or diseased shoots to maintain an open, airy structure that promotes good airflow.

 For established plants, consider removing a quarter of the oldest stems each year to invigorate the shrub and promote healthy growth.
-Proper pruning not only enhances the plant’s shape but also increases the number of blooms, ensuring a vibrant display throughout the summer.
+Proper pruning enhances the plant’s shape and increases the number of blooms, ensuring a vibrant display throughout the summer.

 Minimal pruning might be sufficient in the first few years.
 Focus on removing dead or damaged wood to allow for healthy new growth.
-Mature plants benefit significantly from regular pruning, which revitalises overall plant health and flower production.
+Mature plants benefit significantly from regular pruning, revitalising overall plant health and flower production.

 Avoid severe pruning, as this can remove flowering wood and reduce blooms.
 Remember that mophead hydrangeas flower on wood produced in the previous season.
 Maintaining a balanced pruning routine ensures that your plant will continue to produce abundant flowers.